-Some moms feel guilt when introducing a bottle because it’s a huge change for baby, while some moms worry about nipple confusion (also known as nipple preference).
+Some moms feel guilt when introducing bottle feeding because it’s a huge change for baby, while some moms worry about nipple confusion (also known as nipple preference).
 And some moms are overwhelmed by the amount of information and advice on what bottles to use, and when to start using them.

 Take a deep breath!
 It is important to remind yourself – and remind yourself OFTEN – that you are a great mom.
 Teaching a breastfed baby to take a bottle is like many of the other milestones you’ll encounter in parenting: it will be tricky at first, but you’ll find the solution that works best for baby and you.

 Here are some tips we find helpful when introducing bottle feeding to breastfed babies: